SR-Saunders-CS/dc-to-cloud-id-mapper/docs/guide.md

 - Review every change the tool suggests before applying it to a live script
 - Keep a backup of your original scripts before making any changes

-If you have questions, speak to your Adaptavist Customer Success Manager.
+If you have questions regarding migrating ScriptRunner to Cloud, speak to a ScriptRunner [Customer Success Manager](https://www.scriptrunnerhq.com/locker/customer-success-team).

 ---